 The Hermit replied in a quiet voice, “If I understand your situation correctly, it would require just one favor for your fortune to be perfect.”
 He glanced at the Lord, who was once again rubbing his pallid, sweaty face.

 “Indeed.”
 She smiled ruefully.
 “But enough of such talk.
 Tell me a story.
 Tell me a story about here.”

 The Hermit smiled as he replied, “My pleasure, Madame.
 This place is called Sipápuni3 by the Hopi, which means the Place of Emergence … ”

 The sun was high in the sky.
 The air was now burning hot except in pockets in the narrow strips of permanent shadow that clung to the canyon walls, and in the sparse shade provided by the Yucca trees.
-The Lord had once again covered his head with his Roughrider hat, and covered his neck and lower face with his cowboy kerchief.
+Lord Churchill had once again covered his head with his Roughrider hat, and covered his neck and lower face with his cowboy kerchief.

 Eventually the wall to their right completely blocked their path and they needed to ford the river.
 It was the last day of September, after a dry summer, so the river was very shallow.
 The mules lived up to their sure-footed reputation by making the descent down the now rocky embankment with no incident.
 As they forded the little stream they caught a glimpse of a brown rattlesnake hiding in the shade of a rock.